 The rest is history……Carol and Tom were married at the Lutheran Church in Frederiksted in April 2, 1960.
 None of Carol’s family could afford to make the trip from Minnesota for her wedding, so the children at the orphanage were her family.
 At that time, Tom’s cousin, John David Merwin, was the governor of the Virgin Islands.
 With his attendance, and the rest of Tom’s extended family, the wedding was grand and beautiful, however a little intimidating for Carol.

 During their first year of marriage, Tom and Carol moved to the states, first to Minnesota and then to Florida to raise their 4 children, Patricia, Thomas Matthew, Ruth and Paul.
 The family visited St. Croix regularly during their years away from the island.
 In 2001, Tom, Carol and son, Paul, moved back to St. Croix to run the hotel business, with the occasional help of the other children, Patti, Matt and Ruth.
 Unfortunately, Carol passed away in January of 2012 after a 6 year battle with Alzheimer’s Disease.
-We were able to keep Carol on the property and care for her during the disease.
+We were able to keep Carol on the property and care for her during her final years.
 Without the love and companionship of the love of his life, Carol, and after an 11 year battle with Parkinson’s Disease, Tom passed away 14 months later on March 15, 2013.
 Both of our parents are buried at Kings Hill, mid-island, off of Centerline Road.

 - To be authentic and proud ambassadors of St. Croix and our Crucian Heritage.

-- To offer a relaxing, intimate, welcoming, safe and friendly environment at our Cottages and the Frederiksted Hotel.
+- To offer a relaxing, intimate, welcoming, safe and friendly environment at our Cottages

 - To deliver a unique vacation experience that cannot be experienced at a typical resort.